Hexagram (song)

-"Hexagram" is a song by the American alternative metal band Deftones, and the second single from their eponymous fourth album.
-The cover art for the single is a work titled "Bandaged Love" by artist Ashley Macomber.
+"Hexagram" is a song by American alternative metal band Deftones.
+It was the second single released from their eponymous fourth studio album.
+The cover art for the single is a work titled "Bandaged Love" by artist Elliott Rae.

 Music video

 The black-and-white music video for "Hexagram" showed excited fans entering a building to watch a live performance of the song.
 As such, the majority of the video focused on this performance, with small exceptions like a shirtless, incapacitated Chino Moreno lying on the floor during the moody bridge.
 Audio for the video was taken entirely from the studio recording until the very end, which featured live crowd noise.

 In contrast to the single's minimal radio play, the "Hexagram" video earned significant rotation on the more underground-oriented Headbangers Ball and Uranium in late 2003.

 Reception

-In reviewing Deftones, Stephen Thomas Erlewine wrote that "Hexagram", the album's opener, "hits hard—harder than they ever have, revealing how mushy Staind is, or how toothless Linkin Park is".
+In reviewing Deftones, Stephen Thomas Erlewine of AllMusic wrote that "Hexagram", the album's opener, "hits hard—harder than they ever have, revealing how mushy Staind is, or how toothless Linkin Park is".
+Betty Clarke of The Guardian negatively criticized Moreno's rough vocals on the song for its melancholic nature.